 The conductometric titration curve is obtained by plotting graphically the conductance against the volume of solution(titrant) added from the burette.
 The point of break or intersection point in the conductometric titration curve gives the endpoint of the titration.

-The most important note observed during titration is that the volume of solution should not change significantly during the addition of the titrant.
+The most important note observed during titration is that the volume of the solution should not change significantly during the addition of the titrant.
 Therefore, the titrant should be at least 10 times the concentration of the solution to be titrated in order to keep the volume change small.
 If it is not, you need to correct the reading by using the following relation.

 Types of conductometric titration